 A day to pick off one or two activities at your own pace.
 Guernsey has an efficient and frequent bus service, encircling the island and covering its interior too.
 It’s a great way to get around.
 Or perhaps you’d like to spend the day clambering Castle Cornet or exploring Victor Hugo’s house, each within a short stroll of your hotel.
 We’ll provide all the information you need to help you get the most from your free time.

-Once off the boat, you’ll be met at the quayside by horse-drawn carriage and transferred up the hill to your base for the next two nights.
+Once off the boat, transfer up the hill by tractor bus then enjoy a short stroll to your base for the next two nights.
 This centuries-old country house has long been welcoming visitors to the island, with its unfussy, soothing accommodation, superb menu and exquisite garden and pool.